 3. Cover Both Happy Path and Edge Cases

 Don't just describe the ideal scenario.
-Include error handling, validation, and boundary conditions.
+Include error handling, validation, and boundary conditions in your acceptance criteria in user story.

 Happy path: User successfully completes action